St Paul’s Church Hall, Stoke Newington Road, N16 7UY

 Live Performances by: Ron Athey, Katy Baird, Rocio Boliver, Tim Bromage, Brian Catling, Oozing Gloop, Nando Messias, Jade Montserrat, Daniel Oliver, Tammy Reynolds, Victoria Sin and Aaron Williamson.

 Silent Auction artworks, objects and experiences from: Katherine Araniello, Oreet Ashery, Franko B, Anne Bean, Season Butler, Shaun Caton, Augusto Corrieri, Robert Daniels, Karen Finley, Hugo Glendinning, Tehching Hsieh, Oleg Kulik, Zoe Laughlin and Selina Thompson.
-Further images and information on the artworks can be found below.

 Please join LADA’s celebrations, enjoy a great night out, and help support one of the world’s leading organisations for Live Art.